Curiouskid0423/Git/README.md

 <hr>

 ### Development uses
-- If you want to create your own git as well (super fun!), check out the java files in `/development` directory.
+- If you want to create your own git as well (super fun!), check out the java files in `/development` directory.<br>
 Makefile, test cases, and tester files are provided by CS61B course staff.
+All the other files are written by myself.

 ### Production uses
 - Check out the `/production` directory, which includes a `.launcher.sh` shell script and some other java class files.
 Setup with the following steps.